 Wake up early this morning and explore some of the natural wonders that surround the Southern Highlands.
 Mount Gibraltar is a short drive from your hotel and the highest point between Sydney and Canberra.
 Reaching 863m high, the mountain is a 150-million-year-old collapsed volcano, and is threaded with walking trails and spectacular lookouts.
 Refuel with breakfast at The Shaggy Cow cafe in Mittagong; the sourdough pancakes with caramelised bacon makes for a sweet start to the day.

-If you’d prefer to let someone else handle the details, book a wine tour with The Highlands Tour Co.
+If you’d prefer to let someone else handle the details, book a wine tour with.
 Every tour is private and can be customised to take in exactly what you want to see – and taste.

 Finish the day at the one-of-a-kind Berrima Vault House.
 Inspired by London members’ clubs like Soho House, this convict-built former pub has been reborn as a cosy place to drink, dine, work and play.
 But don’t worry – you don’t have to be a member to drop in for dinner on a Friday or Saturday night.
 The menu is eclectic, covering everything from kombu tofu to BFC (Berrima fried chicken), lobster rolls and vegan strudel, but the real fun is the people watching.
 It’s a hot spot for local celebs and Sydney society visiting their country retreats.